jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 ## Preface ==

-Mamet starts _On Directing Film_ by saying its based on a series of lectures he gave at Columbia University on film directing in the fall of 1987.
-He had just finished directing his second film and felt he was knowledgeable on the subject but still "not enough to realize the extent of my ignorance", and so he compensated for his lack of directing knowledge with his extensive writing experience.
+Mamet starts _On Directing Film_ by saying its based on a series of film directing lectures he gave at Columbia University in the fall of 1987.
+He tells the reader upfront he's a writer first.
+He had only just finished directing his second film and felt he was "like the pilot with two hundred hours of flying time, I was the most dangerous thing around".
+So he compensated for his lack of directing knowledge with his extensive writing experience.

-Throughout the book, Mamet says the key to both screenwriting and directing is to imagine the logical steps in a story.
+Throughout the preface and book, Mamet says the key to both screenwriting and directing is to imagine the logical steps in a story.
+That what a writer's job is, for a good writer "gets better only by learning to cut, to remove the ornamental, the descriptive, the narrative, and especially the deeply felt and meaningful.
+What remains?
+The story remains.
+What is the story?
+The story is the essential progression of incidents that occur to the hero in pursuit of his one goal."
 Too often directors ignore this, and rush to use distracting pictorial images instead.

 Instead of pretty images, Mamet says the job of the director is to understand what the story and its scenes mean, and stage it.
 Movies should be the collection of clearly meaningful scenes instead of pretty visuals whose logical progression is hard to tie together into a story.
 The idea is summed up by a Hemingway quote "Write the story, take out all the good lines, and see if it still works."

 Mamet emphasizes leaving out as much detail as possible.
-A good writer gets better only by learning to cut the ornamental, descriptive, narrative and especially the deeply personal.
 Mament agrees with Aristotle who says stories are about what happens to the hero fighting for what he wants, not what the writer thinks is interesting.
-Mamet doesn't give an example of "interesting" but given later examples it's anything from needless scenery shots, wordy dialogue, over-acting, backstory, and directors following the protagonist around.
+Here, Mamet doesn't give an example of "interesting" but given later examples it's anything from needless scenery shots, wordy dialogue, over-acting, backstory, and directors following the protagonist around.
 Basically anything that isn't "the essential progression of incidents that occur to the hero in pursuit of his one goal".

 Mamet believes, and argues throughout the book, storytelling is a craft just like building a house.
 It has natural rules to follow and thus master.
 While self-described artists claim any rules are a limitation to their suppossedly "interesting" self-expression, a true craftsman masters rules to give what their audience is looking for.